Foundation for learning and literacy logo

 The following touchstones for effective literacy teaching and learning are supported by research, and classroom success.
 To read more about the research evidence base, or see examples of classroom practice which exemplify each touchstone, have a look around this site.

-- homes full of books filled with rich stories
+- homes with books filled with rich stories

-- real opportunities to share in reading and writing for different purposes
+- authentic opportunities to share in reading and writing for different purposes

 Oral language is the foundation for all meaningful reading and writing.